maxanatsko/PowerBI-Desktop-MCP/README.md

 ## What is this?

-The Power BI Desktop MCP Server is a tool that lets AI assistants like Claude interact with your Power BI models programmatically.
-It enables Claude to read your model structure, run DAX queries, create and modify measures, manage relationships, and perform advanced analytics - all through natural conversation.
+The Power BI Desktop MCP Server is a tool that lets AI assistants like Claude, GitHub Copilot, and other MCP-compatible AI tools interact with your Power BI models programmatically.
+It enables AI to read your model structure, run DAX queries, create and modify measures, manage relationships, and perform advanced analytics - all through natural conversation.

-Think of it as giving Claude "eyes and hands" to work with your Power BI models, allowing you to automate tasks, analyze data, and build solutions using AI assistance.
+Think of it as giving AI "eyes and hands" to work with your Power BI models, allowing you to automate tasks, analyze data, and build solutions using AI assistance.

 ## Privacy & Data